Harbike/alx-low_level_programming/0x01-variables_if_else_while/README.md

  2: A program that prints alphabet in lowercase followed by a newline
  3: A program that prints alphabet in lowercase and uppercase followed by a newline
  4: A program that prints alphabets in lowercase except q and e
+ 5: A program that prints all digit numbers of base 10 from 0